Active Learning Based Sampling for High-Dimensional Nonlinear Partial Differential Equations: Introduction

 \subsection{Problem Statement}

-High-dimensional partial differential equations are widely used in modeling complicated phenomena; e.g., the Hamilton–Jacobi–Bellman (HJB) equation \cite{HJB} in control theory, the Schrödinger equation \cite{sch_equation} in quantum mechanics.
-There are various traditional numerical methods for solving partial differential equations, especially for low-dimensional problems.
-However, when it comes to solving high-dimensional problems, the curse of dimensionality becomes a major computational challenge for many traditional methods; e.g., in the finite difference method \cite{FDM}, the computational complexity is exponential to the number of dimensions.
+High-dimensional partial differential equations are widely used in modeling complicated phenomena; e.g., the Hamilton-Jacobi-Bellman (HJB) equation \cite{HJB} in control theory, the Schr$\ddot{o}$dinger equation \cite{sch_equation} in quantum mechanics.
+There are various traditional numerical methods for solving PDEs, especially for low-dimensional and linear problems.
+However, when it comes to solving high-dimensional problems, the curse of dimensionality becomes a major computational challenge for many traditional methods such as the finite difference method \cite{FDM} and the finite element methods where the computational complexity is exponential to the number of dimensions.
 With that being said, traditional methods oftentimes are computationally intractable in solving high-dimensional problems.